Aliases for AKR1D1 Gene

 AKR1D1 (Aldo-Keto Reductase Family 1, Member D1) is a Protein Coding gene.
 Diseases associated with AKR1D1 include bile acid synthesis defect, congenital, 2 and congenital bile acid synthesis defect.
-Among its related pathways are Metabolism and Metabolism.
+Among its related pathways are Metabolism and Synthesis of bile acids and bile salts.
 GO annotations related to this gene include steroid binding and delta4-3-oxosteroid 5beta-reductase activity.
 An important paralog of this gene is AKR1B1.

 UniProtKB/Swiss-Prot for AKR1D1 Gene

 Efficiently catalyzes the reduction of progesterone, androstenedione, 17-alpha-hydroxyprogesterone and testosterone to 5-beta-reduced metabolites.
 The bile acid intermediates 7-alpha,12-alpha-dihydroxy-4-cholesten-3-one and 7-alpha-hydroxy-4-cholesten-3-one can also act as substrates.